Kevin Vickerson: Seattle Seahawks

-Vickerson was traded to the Seattle Seahawks with LenDale White a fourth (111) and fifth (185) round pick in the 2010 NFL Draft for a fourth (104) and fifth (176) round pick in the 2010 NFL Draft.
+Vickerson was traded to the Seattle Seahawks with LenDale White a fourth (111) and fifth (185) round pick in the 2010 NFL draft for a fourth (104) and fifth (176) round pick in the 2010 NFL draft.
 Vickerson was released before the start of the regular season on September 5, 2010.

 Denver Broncos

 Vickerson was signed by the Denver Broncos on September 7, 2010.
 On November 16, 2012, Vickerson was fined $15,000 for horse-collar tackling Carolina Panthers quarterback Cam Newton in Week 10.
 Vickerson came under scrutiny in a highly anticipated Sunday Night Football game against the Indianapolis Colts with his three personal fouls and hit on Samson Satele, knocking Satele out of the game with a knee injury.
-The Broncos would go on to lose 39-33.
+The Broncos would go on to lose 39-33 for their first loss of the season after starting 6–0.

 Vickerson was released by the Broncos on August 30, 2014.
-He signed with the Kansas City Chiefs on September 9.